lancenacabuan/Shaliah/README.md

 being both omniscient and ignorant, etc.).
-They sometimes point out that the Trinity is "not found in the Bible" as a term, and claim the Apostles' teachings (e.g., in Acts) never demanded belief in a triune God–instead, early converts were simply told to believe Jesus is the Christ (Messiah), the Son of God.
+They sometimes point out that the Trinity is "not found in the Bible" as a term, and claim the Apostles' teachings (e.g., in Acts) never demanded belief in a triune God – instead, early converts were simply told to believe Jesus is the Christ (Messiah), the Son of God.
 Verses like John 20:31 state the Gospel's purpose: *"that you may believe that Jesus is the Christ, the Son of God, and by believing have life in his name"*, which says nothing